pockethost/pockethost/readme.md

-# PocketHost
+# pockethost.io

-This is the open source monorepo for PocketHost.
+This is the open source monorepo for pockethost.io, the hosting platform for PocketBase.

-PocketHost is a zero-config backend (database, authentication, functions, and storage) meant to rival Firebase and Supabase.
-Spin up your own fully managed backend for your next app at [https://pockethost.io](https://pockethost.io).

 Get up and running in 30 seconds flat: